Nonpolar Β· Cyclic Β· Unique

 Discovery: Not Quite an Amino Acid

-Proline was isolated in 1900 by German chemist Richard WillstΓ€tter β€” who would later win the Nobel Prize in Chemistry for his work on plant pigments β€” and more thoroughly characterized by Emil Fischer the same year.
-Fischer, already the dominant figure in amino acid chemistry, immediately recognized something odd: proline wasn't technically an amino acid in the strict sense.
-Its nitrogen atom is not a free primary amine (–NHβ‚‚) but part of a five-membered pyrrolidine ring.
-This makes proline an imino acid.
+Proline was first isolated from a natural source in 1901 by Emil Fischer, through the hydrolysis of casein with hydrochloric acid, followed by esterification of the amino acids and fractional distillation of the esters.
+Around the same time, Richard WillstΓ€tter β€” who would later win the Nobel Prize in Chemistry for his work on plant pigments β€” independently synthesized the compound chemically.
+Fischer immediately recognized something odd: proline wasn't technically an amino acid in the strict sense.
+Its nitrogen atom is not a free primary amine (–NHβ‚‚) but part of a five-membered pyrrolidine ring β€” making proline an imino acid.

 The distinction matters.
 In every other amino acid, the backbone nitrogen has a hydrogen atom that participates in hydrogen bonding.
 In proline, that hydrogen is absent β€” the nitrogen is locked into the ring.
 This single structural difference has profound consequences for how proline behaves inside proteins.